DerekCook/CoreMidi4J/README.md

 Previously, we would simply return the CoreMIDI &ldquo;Endpoint&rdquo;
 name as the device name.
-The problem with this is that the endpoint name for all identical devices would be the same, and there is no way for the user to edit them to distinguish between their devices.
+The problem with this is that the endpoint name for all identical devices would be the same, and there is no way for the user to edit these &ldquo;Endpoint&rdquo; names to distinguish between their devices.

 Now, we instead return the CoreMIDI &ldquo;Device&rdquo; name associated with the endpoint as the Java MIDI device name.
 This device